What is Japanese Encephalitis?

 Use insecticide sprays and insect repellents containing DEET or Icaridin

-Limit outdoor activities at night, wearing permethrin-treated clothing and sleep in screened or air-conditioned areas or under permethrin-treated mosquito nets
+Limit outdoor activities at night, wear permethrin-treated clothing, and sleep in screened or air-conditioned areas or under permethrin-treated mosquito nets